-Improving quality of life through early detection.
+Improving quality of life of adolescents diagnosed with testicular cancer through early detection.

 Testicular germ cell cancer is the most common cancer in male adolescents - accounting for 15 per cent of all malignancies - yet due to the excellent five-year survival rate (over 95 per cent) novel methods for detection and treatment are not prioritised and receive little to no research funding.